Xiaoxue-xx/ChainLM/README.md

 ## Overview

 CoTGenius is a Chain-of-Thought improvement framework to synthesize more complicated, diverse, and detailed CoT rationales.
 In this framework, we introduce three evolution strategies for improving CoT, i.e., complicate, diversify, and specify.
-Following CoTGenius, we generate a large-scale CoT dataset which contains 44335 samples covering commonsense reasoning, mathematical reasoning, scientific reasoning, and symbolic reasoning.
+Following CoTGenius, we generate a large-scale CoT dataset that contains 44335 samples covering commonsense reasoning, mathematical reasoning, scientific reasoning, and symbolic reasoning.
 Furthermore, we fine-tune open-source LLMs (i.e., Llama 2-Chat 7B and 13B) with our evolved CoT data, called ChainLM, and compare ChainLM to existing popular LLMs on 9 complex reasoning datasets.
 Finally, based on our ChainLM model, we propose a CoT reasoning strategy,step-level debating.